 Furthermore, top off your radiator at regular intervals or 25,000 miles whichever comes first (annually is highly recommended unless your car runs warm).
 These activities will mitigate issues related to mixing Dexcool and universal antifreeze.

+Possible engine damage if you don’t flush your radiator soon enough.
 The shade of sound motor coolant is green (for ethylene glycol) or orange (for Dexcool).
 A corroded shading demonstrates that the rust inhibitor in the coolant has separated and it can no longer control rust and scale development.
 Cleaned and flush the radiator with a crisp 50/50 blend of coolant to maintain proper operation.

 A smooth shading shows the nearness of oil in the framework.
 This isn’t acceptable; it, as a rule, implies that a head gasket, consumption complex, or transmission oil cooler is spilling oil or transmission liquid into the motor coolant.
 This is a fatal blend that will execute a motor or transmission quite promptly.